 Learn to Build Things

-Whether you’re a beginner or an old school maker I’m sure you’ll find someone worth subscribing too.
+Whether you’re a beginner or an old school maker I’m sure you’ll find some Youtube Maker’s worth it subscribed.
 I love Youtube, I learned more from Youtube than I ever did in high school and I wasn’t a lazy student.
 The teachers did what they could with what they had but high school does nothing to prepare you for life outside of school.
 Thankfully I was already mechanically inclined and hungry enough for information that I would take in anything.
 Then along came the internet and eventually YouTube.
 When I was in high school YouTube was mostly cat videos (still is I swear).
 So I took wood shop, metal shop, Automotive and small gas engines.
 If you can’t tell I love working with my hands (but I hate being dirty…) Years later I’m taking classes for mechanical engineering, Which I don’t think I’d be doing if not for Youtube or more accurately all the people on YouTube that continue to make Crazy things for the fun of it or because they want you to know how to do it yourself.
 I learned everything from circuit board etching to building my first and second 3d Printer from youtube.
 There is a lot of good material on YouTube that isn’t just stupid challenges and gaming channels.
 I’m sure by now most of you have a found some great channels but I’d like to share a few of my favorites.

 If you don’t know about this guy yet go check him out right now.
 If I had to describe him in one sentence I’d say, He is The UK’s real life Mcguyver.
 He was a plumber before he started YouTube.
 More proof that YouTube is amazing.
 His channel has grown quite a lot in recent years.
 He is known for crazy pulse jet contraptions that by all accounts should have killed him by now.
 He also reminds me of bill nye, if bill nye was mad as a hatter.
 Where bill nye taught us about things like chemistry Colin teaches you to build Pulse jet engines then sticks them on a bicycle and try to eat the pavement at well over 60mph.
 Below is the slightly safer Jet Kart.
 I think you can take this from here